A little change of tack this week as I take a look at four success books that will change your life. They did mine…

 The final mindset book I want to suggest you read is ‘The Secret’ by Rhonda Byrne.

-Again, this is a book I only read recently, despite having heard about it a lot and known it was one I should have read a long time ago.
+This is a book I’ve read many times, and one I should have read a long time ago, preferably as a kid.

 The Secret is a great explanation of the power of your thoughts…